Follow the process of how a WBC becomes an insightful dot plot with the next level veterinary haematology analyserRead More

 Virus transmission occurs by direct contact.
 Fecal-oral and sexual transmission may also occur.

 Prevalence of RPyV2 infection in rat research colonies in North America is 32%

 IDEXX BioResearch is the only company that can offer health monitoring specifically to detect Rat polyoma virus 2, both by serology (serum or Opti-Spot(tm)) and Real-PCR.
 The only thing you need is 2 fecal pellets (immunodeficient rats) or an Opti-Spot(tm) strip (immunocompetent rats) and we can do the test for you.

 How was the virus discovered?

-Due to increasing signs of disease and death among their females and pups in a SCID rat colony, a university asked us to diagnose some of their research models.
+Due to increasing signs of disease and death among their females and pups in a SCID rat colony, a university asked us to diagnose some of their models.

 We ran our full diagnostic profiles and used the most advanced technologies, but initial results came back negative.
 We than assembled a multidisciplinary team of IDEXX experts to investigate.
 The vivarium staff, together with experts from the microbiology, PCR, Serology and the Pathology department, combined their expertise and found the cause.

 Our histological examination demonstrated viral inclusions in multiple tissues; most notably, within epithelial cells of the respiratory tract and salivary glands.